fatemehkamrani79/Fatemeh_Kamrani_SQL_Exercises/README.md

 ## Notes

-- The queries are written for Microsoft SQL Server.
+These files were written for Microsoft SQL Server.
-- Exercise 01 includes an `UPDATE` statement for replacing missing allergy values with `NKA`.
-Run it only on a practice copy of the database.
+Exercise 01 changes missing allergy values to `NKA`, so it should be run on a practice copy of the database.
-- The Northwind and Sepidar exercises use different database structures, so each file should be run against the correct database.
+Northwind and Sepidar use different database structures.
+Make sure to select the correct database before running each file.

 ## Author